 Black Vulture Coragyps atratus

-Black Vulture can be found year round throughout the county and they are fairly uniformly distributed.
+Black Vultures are a year-round, resident breeding species throughout the county and they are fairly uniformly distributed.
 They are not the predominant vulture species along the coast and you’re more likely to see Turkey Vultures at places like Huguenot Memorial Park or Hanna Park, but you can scope them over Big Talbot Island or Fort George Island from those coastal locations.
-If you’re birding along Cedar Point Road at places like Cedar Point Preserve, Sheffield Park, Pumpkin Hill State Park, or anywhere on Black Hammock Island, they’re more abundant and probably represent 40-50% of the vultures you’ll see there.
+If you’re birding along Cedar Point Road at places like Cedar Point Preserve, Sheffield Regional Park, Pumpkin Hill Creek Preserve State Park, or anywhere on Black Hammock Island, they’re more abundant and probably represent 40-50% of the vultures you’ll see there.
 There is a sizable roost of the species around the athletic fields at University of North Florida, which can be an impressive sight early in the mornings there.

 Turkey Vulture Cathartes aura